sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Joins and Unions
 ==========

-Fire Insights provides processors for performing Joins and Unions.
+Sparkflows provides processors for performing Joins and Unions.

-Join and Union Processors in Fire Insights
+Join and Union Processors in Sparkflows
 ----------------------------------------